Robustness in Wireless Distributed Learning: An Information-Theoretic Analysis: Proposed robust training framework

 The mutual information $I(W,Z;S)$ is determined by the model weights, dataset, and the channel side information.
-For a specific task in wireless distributed learning, the dataset and the channel state are often given or fixed.
-Therefore, it is natural to minimize the mutual information in the training process by building an objective function as follows
+For a specific task in wireless distributed learning, the dataset, and the channel state are often given or fixed.
+Therefore, it is natural to minimize the mutual information in the training process by constructing an objective function as follows:

-The first term is the wireless risk considering the inference performance in the wireless distributed learning.
-The second one is mutual information in the derived upper bound, which aims to minimize the performance deterioration due to the wireless channel noise.
+The first term represents the wireless risk associated with the task performance of wireless distributed learning.
+The second one corresponds to the mutual information in the derived upper bound, which aims to minimize the performance deterioration due to the wireless channel noise.
 The parameter $\beta>0$ is the weight of the regularization term.

-For classification tasks, the loss function becomes the cross entropy between the wireless prediction $p(y|x,w,s)$ and the target $p(y|x)$.
+For classification tasks, the loss function is the cross-entropy between the distributions of wireless prediction $p(y|x,w,s)$ and the target $p(y|x)$.
 As shown in \cite{CE-MI}, minimizing the cross-entropy is equivalent to maximizing the mutual information.
 Hence, the objective function in \cref{equ:pib_objective1} is equivalent to

-Similar to the IB framework, the objective function demonstrates a trade-off between the sufficiency of information on the task target $Y$ and the minimality of the learned weight $W$.
+Similar to the IB framework, the objective function demonstrates a trade-off between the sufficiency of information on the task target label $Y$ and the minimality of the learned weight $W$.
 This trade-off aims for learned weights that have minimal information about the channel state information to avoid over-fitting while having sufficient information about the labels \cite{minimal-sufficient}.
-Specifically, the set of sufficient weights $\mathcal{S}$ and minimal sufficient weights $\mathcal{M}$ are defined as follows
+Specifically, the set of sufficient weights $\mathcal{S}$ and minimal sufficient weights $\mathcal{M}$ are defined as follows: